varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 ![Change the links target](figures/update_link_target.png)

+The text field underneath the role name shows you the target of the link.
+It is formalized by a XPath query.
+The query is used to find the target node in the scene graph.
+It is always relative to the source node of the link.

 ## Starting the animation
 Now expand the motors object in the object explorer.
 It has three traits: